SilentSpammer/cadesplugin-types/README.md

 This packet provides interfaces and enums for working with cadesplugin_api.js.

-NOT ready for pruduction yet.
+NOT ready for production yet.